nzx9/fixbit/README.md

 ### `yarn production-build` (USE THIS TO BUILD)

 This run `yarn build`.
 Then copy build files and api into production_build folder.
-Open this folder and copy all files inside it to Appserv's www folder.

 ### `yarn start`